Saints and Jude 14

 “For whoever is ashamed of Me and My words, the Son of Man will be ashamed of him when He comes in His glory, and the glory of the Father and of the holy angels” (Luke 9:26).

-It is clear God’s angels will accompany Jesus upon His return for judgment.
-But is it not true that God’s people, the saints, will equally judge the wicked and join in God’s judgment of the world?
-Not only do we have a general sense of joint work with God as we sit on Jesus’ throne (Eph 2:6), but clear verses stating we, God’s people, will judge the world.
+It is evident that God’s angels will accompany Jesus at His return for judgment.
+However, isn’t it also true that God’s people, the saints, will participate in judging the wicked and will join in God’s judgment of the world?
+Not only do we have a general sense of collaborating with God by sitting on Jesus’ throne (Eph 2:6), but there are clear verses indicating that we, as God’s people, will judge the world.

 “Or do you not know that the saints will judge the world?
 If the world is judged by you, are you not competent to constitute the smallest law courts?”
 (1 Cor 6:2)